Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Experimental Results

 \subsection{3D Object Classification}

 We conduct two kinds of experiments to evaluate the learned representations of our unsupervised contrastive learning.
 We first train a simple linear classification network with the unsupervised representations as input.
 Secondly, we take our unsupervised representation learning as pretraining, and initialize the weights of the backbone before supervised training.
-Table \ref{table:classification} shows 3D object classification results for our method and a wide range of state-of-the-art techniques.
+Tables \ref{table:classification_unsupervised} and \ref{table:classification_supervised} show 3D object classification results for our method and a wide range of state-of-the-art techniques.

 \textbf{Linear classification evaluation.} In this part, we use the former part of PointNet \cite{qi2017pointnet} and DGCNN \cite{wang2019dynamic} as the base encoder, and use the latter mlp layers as the projection head.
 The learned features are used as the input for training the linear classification network.
 We use the test accuracy as the evaluation of our unsupervised contrastive learning.
-Comparisons are reported in Table \ref{table:classification}.
+Comparisons are reported in Table \ref{table:classification_unsupervised}.
 Regarding linear classification evaluation, our method with DGCNN as backbone always performs better than our method using PointNet as backbone, for example, $95.09\%$ versus $90.64\%$ for ModelNet10, $90.32\%$ versus $88.65\%$ for ModelNet40.
 This is due to a more complex point based structure of DGCNN.
-Our method with DGCNN as backbone also outperforms most unsupervised techniques, \ad{like two recent methods PointHop ($1.22\%$ gain) and MAP-VAE ($0.17\%$ gain), } and is comparable to some supervised methods, for example, $90.32\%$ versus $90.6\%$ (O-CNN) and $90.9\%$ (SO-Net with xyz) on ModelNet40, $95.09\%$ versus $93.9\%$ (supervised 3D-GCN) on ModelNet10.
-The Global-Local method \cite{rao2020global} mined rich semantic and structural information, and used a larger RSCNN as backbone (4$\times$RSCNN) \cite{liu2019relation}, resulting in a better accuracy than our method.
+Our method with DGCNN as backbone also outperforms most unsupervised techniques, like two recent methods PointHop ($1.22\%$ gain) and MAP-VAE ($0.17\%$ gain), and is comparable to some supervised methods in Table \ref{table:classification_supervised}, for example, $90.32\%$ versus $90.6\%$ (O-CNN) and $90.9\%$ (SO-Net with xyz) on ModelNet40, $95.09\%$ versus $93.9\%$ (supervised 3D-GCN) on ModelNet10.
+The GLR \cite{rao2020global} mined rich semantic and structural information, and used a larger RSCNN as backbone (4$\times$RSCNN) \cite{liu2019relation}, resulting in a better accuracy than our method.